na-na-hi/renget/archive/smgenlorePh2P2.md

    Cut back to Olympus, and the Yorubans are getting ticked off that Tiamat's Ziggurat is in literal terms casting shade on *their* Olympus ~~that they're squatting in~~.
 Yemoja notes the rivers ain't telling her shit about Tiamat either, as if they're afraid of Tiamat *(?)*.

    The two head into the usual God-meeting spot, to find Hemidallr and ~~the newly remodelled~~ Sobek having a spat in front of the remaining embassies.
 The Norse Pantheon are pro-Tiamat, since she basically jannied up their entire ultrafucked ruins of a Pantheon for free (intentional or not), while Sobek's getting bad vibes from her - especially since Set of all the Gods was the one to wake her up *(who, coincedentally, has been completely absent since the temple collapsed on him)*.
 Zeus wants to **...SMITE!!!** the Ziggurat for getting in the way of Olympus but Hera just wants to enjoy the peace while it lasts.
 Sobek relays that the entire Egyptian Pantheon (bar Set) wants to strike while the anvil is hot, and deal with Tiamat quickly while she's still possibly vulnerable.
-   Like Set, the League of Best Friends are still unaccounted for.
+   Like Set, the League of Best Friends are all still unaccounted for.
 Ares says they should be the number one priority, so he can get info on how to kill Tiamat, ignoring everyone else present.
 Chaac waddles over *(one thing not restored by Tiamat's Great Reset being his pride ~~and the anal rupture~~)* and relays that the Kukulkan and the Mayans don't care about the League of Best Friends, and just want to wait it out to see what Tiamat's first move is.
-   Finally, Arthur, on behalf of his new frens with the Celts, gives his insightful point of view, that *dragons = bad news >:(*
+   Finally, Arthur, on behalf of his new frens with the Celts, gives his deep and insightful point of view, that *dragons = bad news >:(*

    After being given each Pantheon's insight and the intriguing worldbuilding about the ongoing geopolitical events, Olorun ignores all of them anyways, because he already decided he'd accept an invite from Tiamat. *~~Amazing writing.~~*